xtimbeau/sourcoise/README.md

 ## Coming soon

-Coming soon:

 - the ability to store hidden data outside of the project folder (and therefore outside of *github*) and to use `{pins}` for stcokage (but perhaps at the cost of slower access).

 - a schema for declaring dependencies between calls to `sourcoise()` calls and trigger cascade executions.

-- a in-mem cache mechanism (trhough `{memoise}` ?) to further accelerate access (although the performance gain is not necesserly needed).

 - and possibly a *shiny* update interface (*gui* for `sourcoise_refresh()`)